paritytech/substrate/srml/contract/COMPLEXITY.md

 While these functions only modify the local `Map`, if changes made by them are committed to the bottommost `AccountDb`, each changed entry in the `Map` will require a DB write.
 It should be ensured that pricing accounts for this fact.

-**complexity**: Each lookup has a logarithmical computing time to the number of inserted entries, which is *typically* small.
+**complexity**: Each lookup has a logarithmical computing time to the number of inserted entries.
 No additional memory is required.

 ## commit